Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_answer">

-A: The examples in the first edition of Kernighan and Ritchie’s *The C Programming Language* always have parentheses in `return` statements, even though they aren’t required.
-Programmers (and authors of subsequent books) picked up the habit from K&R. I don't use these parentheses, since they’re unnecessary and contribute nothing to readability.
+A: The examples in the first edition of Kernighan and Ritchie's *The C Programming Language* always have parentheses in `return` statements, even though they aren't required.
+Programmers (and authors of subsequent books) picked up the habit from K&R. I don't use these parentheses, since they're unnecessary and contribute nothing to readability.
 (Kernighan and Ritchie apparently agree: the return statements in the second edition of *The C Programming Language* lack parentheses.)

 </div>
 <!-- END: div -->